chadwickbureau/chadwickbureau.github.io/doc/historical.md

 We use this methodology to fill in additional information for a league, especially for leagues where official averages were not published, or were sketchy or otherwise clearly unreliable.
-We produce updated versions of a league-season at the league-season level; this means that, until we have worked through a league-season completely, it is possible (and in some situations probable) that player lists or statistical totals for that league-season are incomplete.
+We produce updated versions of a league-season at the league-season level.
+This means that, until we have worked through a league-season completely, it is possible
+- and in many situations probable - that player lists or statistical totals for that league-season are incomplete.